 Here are some key things you can look out for that could show your cat is sick or in pain.

-Change In Appetite
+1. Change In Appetite

 If you notice a change in your cat’s appetite when the food you give them and their feeding routine has gone unchanged, it could be a sign of sickness.

-Cats naturally don’t drink much water and many need encouragement to increase their water intake.
-If your cat is suddenly drinking excessively, this isn’t usual cat behavior and could be a sign of sickness.
+Cats naturally don’t drink much water, and many need encouragement to increase their water intake.
+So, if your cat is suddenly drinking excessively, this isn’t usual cat behavior and could be a sign of sickness.

 Your cat meowing excessively could be their way of telling you that they are sick or in pain.
-You may also notice your cat purring for no apparent reason, or growling and hissing at you and other members of your household.
+You may also notice your cat purring for no apparent reason or growling and hissing at you and other members of your household.
 Get your cat checked by your vet if there is any unusual vocalization to determine the illness or injury that is sparking this behavior.

 Increased aggression is another common sign that something is wrong.
 Your cat may growl and hiss at you or lash out and scratch you if you get too close, which usually signals that your cat is in pain.
-This behavior is supposed to deter you from picking them up, as by touching your cat you could be making their pain worse!
+This behavior is supposed to deter you from picking them up, as by touching your cat, you could be making their pain worse!

-Changes in Grooming Behavior
+5. Changes in Grooming Behavior

-Litter Box Issues
+6. Litter Box Issues

 There is a range of litter box issues that could present themselves and an even bigger list of potential medical conditions or injuries behind these problems.

 If your cat stops using their litter box, it could be that they suffer from arthritis, and climbing in and out of the litter box is causing them pain.
-If this is the case you can opt for a low entry litter box for your senior cat.
+If this is the case, you can opt for a low-entry litter box for your senior cat.